Adding a second story costs an average of $175,000

 Painter | $20–$50 |

-You’ll need a building permit to add a second story to your home.
-The average cost for a building permit ranges from $1,000 to $2,000, depending on the project complexity and your location.
-If your local municipality turns down the permit, you may have to pay for legal assistance to help approve it.
+A second-story addition always requires the proper building permits.
+The average cost for a building permit ranges from $1,200 to $2,000, depending on the project complexity and your location.
+If your local municipality denies the permit, you may need to hire legal assistance to help you appeal the decision.

-After constructing a second story, a large amount of dust, debris, and dirt remains in and around the home.
+Once construction wraps, expect plenty of dust and debris both inside and out.
 While contractors may do a rough cleaning of the space, you’ll likely want to hire a professional cleaner to make it move-in ready.
-The average cost for post-construction cleaning ranges from $300 to $700, depending on the amount of work required.
+The average cost of post-construction cleaning ranges from $300 to $700, depending on the amount of work required.

-It’s often unsafe to stay in your home while the second story is being built, so you’ll need to find temporary housing.
+Because crews will cut into the roof and main structure, most homeowners arrange temporary housing during the build.
 Depending on the project's complexity, you may need accommodations for two to 12 months.
 Prices vary depending on your location and the type of housing.
 Many homeowners opt for a short-term rental, an extended-stay hotel, or a mobile home.

 Do a partial addition rather than a full addition to reduce the cost of labor and materials.